How to be a more ethical Amazon shopper during the pandemic

 The debate over what is and isn’t an essential item isn’t just unfolding within households, but inside state governments, too.

 The responsibility of deciding which warehouses stay up and running falls on state governments, many of which are being called on to close local facilities exposed to COVID-19.
-In Kentucky, an Amazon-owned Zappos facility was still operating after the state instituted a shelter-in-place rule, but Governor Andy Beshear stepped in and ordered it to close, citing sneaker returns were not an essential business.
+An Amazon warehouse site closed for several days in Kentucky at the order of Governor Andy Beshear amid an uptick in confirmed virus cases in the community.
+It has since reopened.

 Bulk buying doesn’t help, but no-rush deliveries might

-Note: Correction: An earlier version of this story incorrectly stated why the Kentucky warehouse was ordered to temporarily close and the Amazon division it was affiliated with.